eclipse-langium/langium-website/hugo/content/docs/reference/glossary.md

 _parser rule_: A parser rule describes how a certain _AST_ element is supposed to be parsed.
 This is done by invoking other _parser rules_ or _terminals_.

-_terminal_: A terminal is the smallest parseable part of a document.
+_terminal_: A terminal is the smallest parsable part of a document.
 It usually represents small pieces of text like names, numbers, keywords or comments.

 _token_: A token is a substring of the _document_ that matches a certain _terminal_.
 It contains information about which kind of _terminal_ it represents as well as its location in the document.